DannyDannyDanny/dotfiles/README.md

 * linux main drive config:
   * **desktop environment** journal:
      I have been comfortly (but numbly) been running GNOME 43.9 for the past couple years.
-     Xfce 4.18 is a bit janky and requires significant customization (e.g. keyboard bindings) to be usable.
+     Xfce 4.18 is a bit janky and requires significant customization (e.g. keyboard bindings, trackpad gestures) to be usable.
 It is super lightweight and customizable and I can see myself going back when it matures - or when limited by hardware.
      Going to try KDE Plasma.
 I've been recommended it several times and KDE is also behind